Online streamer: Virtual avatar

 Virtual avatars, commonly known as VTubers, are a branch of streaming in which virtual avatars, occasionally paired with voice changers, are used instead of the streamer's face.
 There are multiple companies focused on the promotion, support and merchandising of VTuber talent, including Nijisanji and Hololive Production.
 In 2020, there were more than 10,000 active VTubers.

 Pornographic streaming

 Pornographic streams are a way to directly communicate with porn stars.
 Camgirls and camboys broadcast while nude or performing sexual acts often on demand from viewers.
 Sites like Plexstorm have created a niche by streaming video gamers performing or showing sexual content including pornographic games.
-The rise of subscription-based adult platforms such as OnlyFans has significantly transformed pornography distribution by enabling creators to monetize direct fan interaction and bypass traditional production studios.

 Trash streaming

 A controversial form of live broadcasting where the host engages in shocking, dangerous, or humiliating activities, often to drive viewer donations.
 Popular primarily in Russia, Ukraine, and Poland, this format has also been observed in Finland and is associated with sensationalist content meant to provoke or entertain through extreme behavior.